Automated border control system: Joint Inspection Automated Channel

+are proposed to adopt this system.

+Travelers using the Joint Inspection Automated Channel only need to present the documents required by their destination.
+For example, Macanese travelers wishing to enter mainland China must present the Mainland Travel Permit for Hong Kong and Macao Residents, and when they return to Macao, they should present their Macau Resident Identity Card.

+The following are the eligible users and documents for Joint Inspection Automated Channel:

+C——Should register facial and fingerprint data to China Immigration Inspection.

+M——Should register facial and fingerprint data to Public Security Police Force.

+V——Have Foreign Permanent Resident ID Card, or Residence Permit For Foreigner in The People's Republic of China valid for more than 6 month, or Macau Resident Identity Card and multiple-entry Chinese visa valid for more than 6 month.

 European Union and Schengen Area

 The European Union funded project FastPass, one of the Seventh Framework Programs (FP7), aims to develop and demonstrate a harmonized, modular reference system for European automated border crossing points.
 Another FP7 project is the ABC4EU project, the primary goal of which is to make border control more flexible by enhancing the workflow and harmonizing the functionalities of ABC e-gates.

 Most ABC systems in member states of the European Economic Area (EEA) (which includes all the member states of the European Union together with the EFTA states of Iceland, Liechtenstein and Norway) and in Switzerland are available for citizens of the EEA and Switzerland to use since, according to Council Regulation (EC) No 2252–2004, all passports and travel documents issued by EFTA and EU member states shall comply with minimum security standards, and passports must incorporate a storage medium (a chip) that contains the holder's facial image and fingerprints.

 It was planned that, except for Denmark, Ireland and the UK (which is no longer an EU member state), EU passports would have digital imaging and fingerprint scan biometrics placed on their RFID chips.
 This combination of biometrics aims to create an unrivalled level of security and protection against fraudulent identification papers.
 Technical specifications for the new passports have been established by the European Commission.
 The specifications are binding for the Schengen agreement parties, i.e. the EU countries, except Ireland and the UK, and three of the four European Free Trade Association countries – Iceland, Norway and Switzerland.
 These countries were obliged to implement machine readable facial images in the passports by 28 August 2006, and fingerprints by 29 June 2009.
 According to EU requirements, only nations that are signatories to the Schengen acquis are required to add fingerprint biometrics.